 The claim comes after a record-setting 2016, when over three million holidaymakers visited Cyprus – a 17 per cent increase on 2015.
 Three years ago the country underwent a major overhaul of its marketing approach for tourism, as it sought to benefit from nearby markets in Turkey, Egypt, Morocco and Tunisia.
 It is believed that the tourism industry contributes to around 20 per cent of Cyprus’ 17.6 billion-euro economy, with 2017 predicted to exceed 22 per cent.

 This news follows the reports that showed how April was another record breaking month for the popular Mediterranean cruise destination.
 286,331 tourists visited Cyprus in April, compared to 225,575 in the same month a year earlier.
 This was also the highest volume of visitors recorded in Cyprus during that specific month.

 Glorious sunshine and warm weather throughout much of the year has made the little island one of the world’s top destinations.
 But there is much more to the country than the sand, sea and sun.
 Archaeological evidence has proven that it has been inhabited since pre-history, with the earliest records of people dating as far back as 3800-2400BC.

 For a small island situated in the Mediterranean, Cyprus has a fascinating history.
 It has been coveted as a prized possession for anyone ruling the Eastern Mediterranean at the time.
 As such, its landscape and culture has been influenced by a number of empires throughout the years.
 You can also experience Cyprus’ history through its assortment of ancient sites and attractions.
-Here we give you some of the best before your Mediterranean cruise holiday using one of our wonderful cruise offers.
+Here we give you some of the best before your Mediterranean cruise holiday using one of our wonderful cruise deals and offers.